thescriv/kiln/README.md

 -   Add information stored in delegations if needed.
 -   `cmd/worker/delegations` and `magefiles/fetchDelegationsFromYear` use almost the same code, we can think of a better solution to handle this.
 -   Add quality of comment, i tried to keep everything documented but sometimes comment can be a bit flaky/poor.
+-   fix inconsistency in the codebase
+    -   flaky importation of models, sometimes I use the system of . import and sometimes i call `models`